ibm-cloud-docs/satellite/locations.md

       </tr>
       <tr>
       <td><code>--zone <em>&lt;zone&gt;</em></code></td>
-      <td>Enter the zone to assign the host in.
-When you repeat this command, change the zone so that you include all three zones in a region, such as `wdc` US East (`us-east-1`, `us-east-2`, and `us-east-3`).</td>
+      <td>Enter the zone to assign the host in, which can correspond to a physically separate zone in your infrastructure provider.
+To see the zone names for your location, run `ibmcloud sat location get --location <location_name_or_ID>` and look for the **Host Zones** field.</td>
       </tr>
       </tbody>
     </table>

-4. Repeat the previous step for the other two hosts that you want to attach to your {{site.data.keyword.satelliteshort}} location control plane.
-Make sure that you assign your hosts to a different zone so that you spread the hosts evenly across all 3 zones in the multizone region, such as `wdc` US East (`us-east-1`, `us-east-2`, and `us-east-3`).
+4. Repeat the previous step for the other hosts that you want to attach to your {{site.data.keyword.satelliteshort}} location control plane.
+For high availability, make sure that you assign hosts evenly across zones that correspond to physically separate zones in your infrastructure provider.
+For example, if your infrastructure provider has `zone1`, `zone2`, and `zone3`, you can enter these names for your {{site.data.keyword.satelliteshort}} zones.
+Then, assign 2 hosts from `zone1` in your infrastructure provider to `zone1` in your {{site.data.keyword.satelliteshort}} control plane, 2 hosts from `zone2`, and 2 hosts from `zone3`, for a total of 6 hosts in the control plane.

 5. Verify that your hosts are successfully assigned to your location.
 The assignment is successful when all hosts show an **assigned** state and a **Ready** status, and an IP address is assigned to the host.
 If the **Status** of your machines shows `-`, the bootstrapping process is not yet completed and the health status could not be retrieved.
 Wait a few minutes, and then try again.
    ```